Alcester Minster Churches

 We encourage all couples getting married to attend a Marriage Preparation Day which provides an opportunity for engaged couples to have a structured conversation about important topics as well as some practical teaching on marriage, along with socialising over a light lunch with others getting married at Alcester Minster churches.
-Do look out for the next Marriage Preparation Day date in due course.
+The next one is scheduled for Saturday 27 July.
 Please email us for more details via the Contact Us page.

 Christians believe that marriage is a gift from God.
 Marriage is a sacrament, something holy, set apart - special.
 Christians see it as a lifelong commitment, and the best place in which to share in God's work of creation and bring up children.

 As a church we are committed to promoting and supporting marriage.
 We do our best to make every wedding service special.
 But your wedding day is just the start of the life-long adventure.
 We are also committed to helping you reflect on the importance of your marriage vows and what they mean.
 We explore the spiritual dimension of marriage and see where God fits in.